soyu-se/E-commerce_WebMVC/README.md

-# E-commerce_WebAPI
+# E-commerce_WebMVC
-Backend for Web API using .NET framework for basic E-Commerce's services
+Backend for Web MVC using ASP .NET core framework for basic E-Commerce's services